 In March, Charles IV is forced by supporters of his son Ferdinand to abdicate the Spanish throne.
 Charles IV was in flight to the Americas, presumably to Mexico.
 Ferdinand lasted only two months on the throne when Napoleon of France forced his brother, Joseph, onto the Spanish throne in May.
 The crisis over the legitimacy of the Spanish crown rocked both sides of the Atlantic.

 The War of Independence begins after a call to arms by parish priest Miguel Hidalgo y Costilla.

 The Palacio de Minería, built to house the Royal School of Mines and Mining of the Royal Court, officially opened and still stands on Calle Tacuba.
 Today a museum operated by the National University, construction began in 1797.
-It was build by architect and sculptor, Manuel Tolsá, and today faces the plaza bearing his name.
+It was built by architect and sculptor, Manuel Tolsá, and today faces the plaza bearing his name.

 Mexico City is invaded by the ‘Army of Three Guarantees’ that fought against the Spaniards, headed by Agustín de Iturbide.
 One of the final battles had Anastasio Bustamante defeating royalist forces at Azcapotzalco on August 19.

-Iturbide’s empire is overthrown by insurgents.
+Iturbide’s First Mexican Empire is overthrown by insurgents.

 A January 31 Acta Constitutiva de la Federación, and the October 4 Federal Constitution fixed the political and administrative organization, under Article 50, gave the new Mexican Congress the right to choose where the federal government would be located.
 The choice was official on 18 November, 1824, when Congress delineated a surface area of two leagues square (8,800 acres) centered on the Zocalo.
 Coyoacán, Xochimilco, Mexicaltzingo, and Tlalpan, all remained parts of the State of Mexico.